-- All application and infrastructure changes are defined and managed within our ticketing system. - Automated security checks, including Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST), and quality tests are performed as part of the continuous integration and continuous delivery (CI/CD) pipeline. - All code changes must be reviewed by a peer, independent of the individual who developed the code. - Swimlane code repositories are scanned for vulnerable third-party dependencies and secrets. - Identified vulnerabilities must be fixed before all version releases. - Annual developer security awareness training is mandatory.
+- All application and infrastructure changes are defined and managed within our ticketing system. - Automated security checks, including Static Application Security Testing (SAST) and Dynamic Application Security Testing (DAST), as well as quality tests, are performed as part of the continuous integration and continuous delivery (CI/CD) pipeline. - All code changes must be reviewed by a peer, independent of the individual who developed the code. - Swimlane code repositories are scanned for vulnerable third-party dependencies and secrets. - Identified vulnerabilities must be fixed before all version releases. - Annual developer security awareness training is mandatory.